 In general, I always do my best to be as relaxed and accommodating as I can be regarding contractual issues, however with a written agreement in place all parties should be aware of their obligations and meet them to the best of their ability.

-The ISM contract is available to download as a pdf file below, and I provide hard copies to all my pupils before their first lesson.
+The ISM contract is available to download as a pdf file below, and I provide hard and/or digital copies to all my pupils before their first lesson.